johanahg/MurderMadness/README.md

 # MurderMadness
-A basic MurderMadness game (similiar to cluedo) made for a class project.
+A basic MurderMadness game (similiar to cluedo) made for a class group project.

 Here's what our UI looks like!